Alcohol Service Course

 - Protect yourself and the establishment from liability

-Serving Alcohol Inc certification course is regulated by the Wisconsin Department of Revenue - Alcohol & Tobacco Enforcement division
+Serving Alcohol Inc certification course (also known as a Wisconsin Bartending License) is regulated by the Wisconsin Department of Revenue - Alcohol & Tobacco Enforcement division

 Wisconsin alcohol age to sell or serve